 James was principal of a Central London commercial and mixed-use property development and investment business, The Property Merchant Group, he undertook a wide range of projects in Central London, of which the £50 million refurbishment and reconfiguration of Sir Edwin Lutyens’s One Finsbury Circus was a particular highlight.
 In a voluntary capacity, he is a Vice-President of the Game and Wildlife Conservation Trust and a former director of Theatre Delicatessen, an important meanwhile occupier of major buildings, supporting over 11,000 artists.

-Carole-Anne is the new AHF trustee for Wales.
-She is currently the Chief Executive of the Design Commission for Wales, the national champion for good design in the built environment.
+Carole-Anne is the AHF trustee for Wales.
+She is the Chief Executive of the Design Commission for Wales, the national champion for good design in the built environment.
 She has significant experience in founding and running charities and not for profit companies as well as holding board and trustee positions with significant governance, fiduciary and financial responsibilities.
-In the past few years she also helped create a new charitable trust to take ownership of an important mid-Wales estate at Gregynog.
+She is also founding chair of Gregynog Trust which owns and operates an important mid-Wales estate at Gregynog.

 Greg is currently the CEO of Heritage Lincolnshire, an organisation AHF has worked with on a number of projects across the county.
 Greg’s background is in funding, having worked for the National Lottery Heritage Fund for nearly six years, before going on to manage the £20m Derby Enterprise Growth Fund.
 Following this, Greg had a successful career as an independent consultant, during which time he has raised funding towards and successfully managed a range of heritage and community-led projects.